-Puppy vaginitis (also called juvenile vaginitis) is inflammation of the vagina in a puppy that has not reached puberty and has not yet gone through a heat cycle.
-The cause of puppy vaginitis is not well understood, but it is usually a mild condition.
+Puppy vaginitis (also called juvenile vaginitis) is inflammation of the vagina in a puppy that has not reached puberty.
+In contrast, adult-onset vaginitis affects some spayed female dogs.
+The cause of either form of vaginitis is not well understood, but it is usually a mild condition that is easily treatable.

 Uncomplicated puppy vaginitis has few signs.
-Often it is discovered incidentally during a puppy checkup.
+It is often discovered incidentally during a veterinary checkup.
 Signs are typically mild, may come and go, and can include:

 - Vaginal discharge that is mucous-like, white to yellow, and usually not heavy